mantidproject/mantid/docs/source/algorithms/IndirectILLReduction-v1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Note that to avoid confusion when running over multiple files,
 the unique run number will be automatically prepended to the output workspace name.

-For multiple runs, the output workspace will be grouped and
-:ref:`WorkspaceGroup <WorkspaceGroup>` will be returned,
+The output workspace will always be grouped and :ref:`WorkspaceGroup <WorkspaceGroup>` will be returned,
-containing workspaces for each individual run.
+containing workspaces for each individual run (i.e. one item for single run, many items for multiple runs).

 Energy Transfer Unit
 ~~~~~~~~~~~~~~~~~~~~